Macrometacorp/docs/docs/apps/crypto-trading.md

 CREATE TRIGGER CryptoTraderEventsTrigger WITH ( interval = 5 sec );

 /*
-This app reads every 5 seconds the close prices FROM Coinbase, Bitstamp and Bitflyer exchanges APIs.
+This app reads every 5 seconds the close prices from Coinbase, Bitstamp and Bitflyer exchanges APIs.
 Then it calculates the average prices within 10 events window and creates a "BUY/SELL" trading strategy.
 The close and average prices are stored in CryptoTraderQuotesAvgXXX streams.
-The strategy is kept in trades collection.
+The strategy is kept in the trades collection.
-*/

-/**
-Test the Stream Application:
-    1. Publish the app

-    2. Start the GUI against the same federation
 */

 -- Streams for the HTTP call requests